wmde/wikibase-release-pipeline/deploy/README.md

 ```
 If you have made complex changes to `docker-compose.yml`, `git commit` them to a separate branch and `git merge` them with upstream changes as you see fit.

-> 💡 One major version of WBS Deployment Kit will always reference the only one major version for each of the WBS Service Containers.
-Therefor, updating WBS Deployment Kit minor and patch versions from its major versions git branch will never lead to breaking changes in WBS Service Containers.
+> 💡 One major version of WBS Deployment Kit will always reference the only one major version for each of the WBS Service Images.
+Therefor, updating WBS Deployment Kit minor and patch versions from its major versions git branch will never lead to breaking changes in WBS Service Images.
 Those updates are always considered safe!

 #### Major upgrades

 Major version upgrades are performed by updating WBS Deployment Kits major version.
-This might reference new major versions of WBS Service Containers too and therefor include breaking changes.
+This might reference new major versions of WBS Service Images too and therefor include breaking changes.
 Those may require additional steps.
 Refer to specific upgrade instructions in the [Migration Guide](#migration-guide) section below.

 WBS only supports updating from one major version to the next one.
 If you want to upgrade from 21 to 23, you need to upgrade from 21 to 22 first and in a next step from 22 to 23.